 "It is important to know how widespread metastatic disease - both for patients and for the understanding of the likely course of the disease and for doctors to determine the best possible treatment," - said Armstrong.
-"It is a necessary point of reference in a clinical trial to see if the therapy and research to quantify and predict possible outcomes of work."
+"It is a necessary point of reference in a clinical trial to see if therapy research work and to quantify and predict possible outcomes."

-The current method of measuring bone metastases involves scanning CT or MRI in addition to a test of nuclear medicine, which includes hand assessment of bone metastases.
-It can be carried out manually estimate bone scanning using the formula based on the bone mass and the number of tumors, but this process is subjective and time-consuming, however it is not used routinely at the clinic.
+Current measurement method metastases in bone includes scanning CT or MRI in addition to a test of nuclear medicine, which includes hand assessment of bone metastases.
+It can be carried out manually scanning bone assessment using the formula based on bone mass and tumors, but this process is subjective and time-consuming, however it is not used routinely at the clinic.

-New automated code scanning bones or aBSI - is a program that scans the radiographic studies and quantifies the degree of bone metastases in a matter of seconds.
+New automated bone scan index or aBSI - is a program that scans the radiographic studies and quantifies the degree of bone metastases in a matter of seconds.

 The study involved 721 people with advanced recurrent prostate cancer were evaluated using aBSI software and followed throughout the care time.

 The researchers found that aBSI technology was significantly better than the previous, manual calculation in the prediction of survival time for men no matter how much their widespread bone metastases .
 In addition to other key clinical information technology provides prognostic information about patient outcomes and improve the ability to predict the time to progression and symptoms of pain.